Top 11 Best Used Cars Under £10,000

 MINI discontinued the Roadster in 2015; they only built them for three years, so this MINI is a rare old sight on UK roads.

 Make sure the power-assisted roof opens and closes without issues.
-Roof issues can be a pricey to fix especially as many won’t be under warranty if you buy one used now.
+Roof problems can be a pricey to fix especially as many won’t be under warranty if you buy one used now.

-There have also been a few reports of issues with the 1.6-litre version of the engine; the timing chain can stretch as well as there is low pressure on the oil pumps, check the paperwork or history to see if any of these issues have already been addressed.
+There have also been a few reports of issues with the 1.6-litre version of the engine; the timing chain can stretch as well and there’s a low pressure issue on the oil pumps, check the paperwork or history to see if any of these issues have already been addressed.

 If you don’t want a bulky MPV or crossover to drive around your sports equipment, family or dog then a Fiat Tipo estate is a great alternative.
 They handle more like a conventional car, but their added load-swallowing abilities put them in competition with an SUV.